cdapio/coopr/docs/docs/source/overview/index.rst

 History of Continuuity Loom
 ===========================
-At Continuuity, we built our Loom product to fill an ongoing need - to quickly build and deploy clusters for developers.
+At  Cask Data, we built our Loom product to fill an ongoing need - to quickly build and deploy clusters for developers.
 Since Reactor, our flagship product, utilizes several technologies within the Hadoop ecosystem, it was a constant battle to build, use and tear down clusters regularly on a variety of IaaS providers.
 Continuuity Loom solved this problem by rapidly provisioning our clusters to meet the needs of our business, developers and customers.
 Continuuity Loom's